Nick Galle, B.S.

 Research

-My research primarily focuses on the generation of novel mechanistic species distribution models (SDMs), to better project range shifts of species of economic and health concern in relation to climate change.
-My current work primarily deals with snail intermediate hosts of trematode parasites, and with pests and pathogens of agricultural concern.
-In my previous research I used correlative SDMs to predict distributional shifts of crop pests of concern to USDA-APHIS.
+My research primarily focuses on the generation of novel mechanistic species distribution models (SDMs), with the goal of better projecting range shifts of species of economic and public health concern.
+My current work at Notre Dame focuses on the integration of thermal traits into SDMs of agricultural pests and arbovirus vectors.
+In my previous research I utilized correlative SDMs to estimate the invasion risk of foreign crop pests of concern for USDA-APHIS.

 Publications